Xanderite/vue-styled-components/README.md

+## Fork Description

+Provides support for injecting styles into iframes, using the `targetDocument` method described below.

 # vue-styled-components

 > Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅